dinhthongchau/dinhthongchau/README.md

 - A fan of 8-ball billiards 🎱 – precision is my game!
 - I enjoy badminton 🏸 and football ⚽ – great ways to stay active and build focus.
 - Into LienQuan and TFT 🎮 – strategy and quick thinking keep me sharp.
+- Love exploring tech trends and AI tools 🤖 – always curious and eager to learn.

 ## 📫 Contact
 - Email: dinhthongchau@gmail.com